 3. The critical issue of prolific password reuse

-As already discussed, many organizations that experience a data breach will advise their end-users to change their passwords to so called ‘strong’ passwords.
+As already discussed, many organisations that experience a data breach will advise their end-users to change their passwords to so-called ‘strong’ passwords.
 There is evidence, however, that this advice is often not followed.
 The top 10 passwords used, for example, are simple sequences.
-In addition, a study from one of the world’s largest organizations Microsoft, argues that weak passwords have their place (see section 3.2).
+In addition, a study from one of the world’s largest organisations Microsoft, argues that weak passwords have their place (see section 3.2).

-The reuse and inherent weakness of both strong and weak passwords as a means of access to accounts calls into question their viability as an authentication method in any circumstance.
-The types of attacks described in section two illustrate that there are many ways to get access to sensitive personal data and business critical information by targeting passwords alone.
+The reuse and inherent weakness of both strong and weak passwords as a means of access to accounts call into question their viability as an authentication method in any circumstance.
+The types of attacks described in section two illustrate that there are many ways to get access to sensitive personal data and business-critical information by targeting passwords alone.
 Section four explores the alternative authentication methods available.

 3.1 Strong passwords

 In addition, the thing that makes strong passwords strong is, paradoxically, also what makes them weak, thanks to the sheer number of complicated sequences end-users are expected to remember.
-As this is an impossible task, end users have little option but to adopt strategies such as recording their passwords offline, or to use the same password for every account they have.
+As this is an impossible task, end users have little option but to adopt strategies such as recording their passwords offline or using the same password for every account they have.